Best Lightweight Hiking Shoes: Our Top 11 Picks

 Last Update:

-In recent years, more and more hikers have made the shift from big and burly hiking boots to lighter shoes.
-And with good reason.
-Once frowned upon by all and sundry in the hiking community, hiking shoes are now recognized as the ideal solution for hikers who want to enjoy most of the benefits of a hiking boot, but without the weight.
+Heavy hiking boots can lead to fatigued legs long before you’ve reached the trail’s end.
+It’s no small wonder, that in recent years, more and more hikers have made the shift from burly hiking boots to lighter shoes.
+Hiking shoes are now recognized as the ideal solution for hikers who want to enjoy most of the benefits of a hiking boot, but without the weight.

 At a Glance: Quick Recommendations